opencog/opencog/opencog/nlp/aiml/README.md

 atomspace graphs, in such a way that the OpenCog pattern matcher can perform most or all of the same functions that most AIML interpretors perform.
 The goal is NOT to re-invent an AIML interpreter in OpenCog!
-... although, de-facto, that's what actually ends up happening.
+... although, de-facto, that's what the end-result is: an AIML interpreter running in the AtomSpace.

-The current importer generates OpenPsi-comaptile rules, so that the openpsi rule engine can process these.
+The current importer generates OpenPsi-compatible rules, so that the OpenPsi rule engine can process these.
+This should allow AIML to be intermixed with other chat systems, as well as non-verbal behaviors.

-## Status
-Stable.
-Intended for anyone who has hand-crafted AIML content that they want imported into the AtomSpace.
+This mixed-mode operation is in development.

 ## Lightning reivew of AIML
 Some example sentences.